 In a standard "swap" transaction, two parties agree to exchange the returns, differentials in rates of return or some other amount earned or realized on particular predetermined investments or instruments, which may be adjusted for an interest factor.
 The gross returns to be exchanged or "swapped" between the parties are generally calculated with respect to a "notional amount," i.e., the return on or increase in value of a particular dollar amount invested at a particular interest rate, in a particular foreign currency or security, or in a "basket" of securities representing a particular index.
 Bilateral swap agreements are two party contracts entered into primarily by institutional investors.
 Cleared swaps are transacted through FCMs that are members of central clearinghouses with the clearinghouse serving as a central counterparty similar to transactions in futures contracts.
-Funds post initial and variation margin by making payments to their clearing member FCMs.
+The Fund and/or an Underlying Fund posts initial and variation margin by making payments to their clearing member FCMs.

-Currency swaps involve the exchange by the Fund with another party of their respective rights to make or receive payments in specified currencies.
-Equity swap contracts may be structured in different ways.
-For example, as a total return swap where a counterparty may agree to pay the Fund the amount, if any, by which the notional amount of the equity swap contract would have increased in value had it been invested in the particular stocks (or a group of stocks), plus the dividends that would have been received on those stocks.
-In other cases, the counterparty and the Fund may each agree to pay the difference between the relative investment performances that would have been achieved if the notional amount of the equity swap contract had been invested in different stocks (or a group of stocks).
-Interest rate swaps involve the exchange by the Fund with another party of commitments to pay or receive interest payments for floating rate payments based on interest rates at specified intervals in the future.
+Interest rate swaps involve the exchange by the Fund and/or an Underlying Fund with another party of commitments to pay or receive payments for floating rate payments based on interest rates at specified intervals in the future.
 Two types of interest rate swaps include "fixed-for-floating rate swaps" and "basis swaps."
 Fixed-for-floating rate swaps involve the exchange of payments based on a fixed interest rate for payments based on a floating interest rate index.
 By contrast, basis swaps involve the exchange of payments based on two different floating interest rate indices.

 Mortgage swaps are similar to interest rate swaps in that they represent commitments to pay and receive interest.
 The notional principal amount, however, is tied to a reference pool or pools of mortgages.

+Index swaps involve the exchange by the Fund and/or an Underlying Fund with another party of payments based on a notional principal amount of a specified index or indices.

-Index swaps involve the exchange by the Fund with another party of their respective commitments to make or receive payments based on a notional principal amount of a specified index or indices.
-Credit swaps (also referred to as credit default swaps) involve the exchange of a floating or fixed rate payments in return for assuming potential credit losses of an underlying security, or pool of securities.
-Total return swaps are contracts that obligate a party to pay interest in exchange for payment by the other party of the total return generated by a security, a basket of securities, an index, or an index component.
-Excess return swaps are contracts that obligate a party to pay interest in exchange for payment by the other party of the return generated by a security, a basket of securities, an index, or an index component in excess of a pre-determined risk-free rate of return.
+Currency swaps involve the exchange by the Fund and/or an Underlying Fund with another party of their respective rights to make or receive payments in specified currencies.
+Credit swaps (also referred to as credit default swaps) involve the exchange of a floating or fixed rate payment in return for assuming potential credit losses of an underlying security or pool of securities.
+Total return swaps are contracts that obligate a party to pay or receive interest in exchange for the payment by the other party of the total return generated by a security, a basket of securities, an index or an index component.

+Equity swap contracts may be structured in different ways.
+For example, as a total return swap where a counterparty may agree to pay the Fund and/or an Underlying Fund the amount, if any, by which the notional amount of the equity swap contract would have increased in value had it been invested in the particular stocks (or a group of stocks), plus the dividends that would have been received on those stocks.
+In other cases, the counterparty and the Fund and/or an Underlying Fund may each agree to pay the difference between the relative investment performances that would have been achieved if the notional amount of the equity swap contract had been invested in different stocks (or a group of stocks).